top of page

 The meaning: more than a sale

-For Rojo Ancestral, this moment is about visibility, recognition and valuation.
+This moment is about visibility, recognition and valuation.
 Every time a Mexican handmade piece is valued abroad, the idea is broken that handmade is "worth less" and the person who made it is recognized, from the fair payment to the knowledge of its elaboration technique and its culture.

 It is shown that craftsmanship is not a souvenir: it is art, culture and legacy.